-- Medically appropriate supervision should be maintained when using etoricoxib in the elderly and in patients with renal, hepatic, or cardiac dysfunction.
-If these patients deteriorate during treatment, appropriate measures should be taken, including discontinuation of therapy. - Caution should be used when initiating treatment with etoricoxib in patients with dehydration.
-It is advisable to rehydrate patients prior to starting therapy with etoricoxib. - Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs and some selective COX-2 inhibitors during post-marketing surveillance (see Section 11 'Adverse reactions').
+Medically appropriate supervision should be maintained when using etoricoxib in the elderly and in patients with renal, hepatic, or cardiac dysfunction.
+If these patients deteriorate during treatment, appropriate measures should be taken, including discontinuation of therapy.

+Caution should be used when initiating treatment with etoricoxib in patients with dehydration.
+It is advisable to rehydrate patients prior to starting therapy with etoricoxib.

+Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs and some selective COX-2 inhibitors during post-marketing surveillance (see section Undesirable effects).
 These serious events may occur without warning.

-Patients appear to be at highest risk for these reactions early in the course of therapy, with the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Serious hypersensitivity reactions (such as anaphylaxis and angioedema) have been reported in patients receiving etoricoxib (see Section 11 'Adverse reactions').
+Patients appear to be at highest risk for these reactions early in the course of therapy with the onset of the reaction occurring in the majority of cases within the first month of treatment.
+Serious hypersensitivity reactions (such as anaphylaxis and angioedema) have been reported in patients receiving etoricoxib (see section Undesirable effects).
 Some selective COX-2 inhibitors have been associated with an increased risk of skin reactions in patients with a history of any drug allergy.
-Etoricoxib should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity. - Etoricoxib may mask fever and other signs of inflammation or infection. - The use of etoricoxib, as with any drug known to inhibit cyclooxygenase / prostaglandin synthesis, is not recommended in women attempting to conceive (see Sections 9 'Pregnancy and lactation', Section 13 'Pharmacodynamics properties', and Section 15 'Preclinical safety data'). - The quantity of lactose in each tablet (3.15 and 4.2 mg in 90 and 120 mg tablets, respectively) is probably not sufficient to induce specific symptoms of lactose intolerance.
+Etoricoxib should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.
+Etoricoxib may mask fever and other signs of inflammation.

+The use of etoricoxib, as with any drug known to inhibit cyclooxygenase/ prostaglandin synthesis, is not recommended in women attempting to conceive ( 'Pregnancy and lactation', 'Pharmacodynamic properties', and 'Preclinical safety data').

-8. Drug interactions
+The quantity of lactose in each tablet (1.44, 2.16 and 2.88 mg in the 60, 90, and 120mg tablets, respectively) is probably not sufficient to induce specific symptoms of lactose intolerance.

+INTERACTIONS WITH OTHER MEDICINAL PRODUCTS